Late Middle Japanese: Imperative

 João Rodrigues Tçuzu noted in Arte da Lingoa de Iapam that -yo could be replaced with -ro, as in miyo > miro "look."
 Note that the eastern dialects of Old Japanese in the 8th century also contained the -ro imperative, which is the standard imperative in Modern Japanese.

 Tense and aspect

 The tense and aspect systems underwent radical changes.
 The perfective n-, t-, and r- and the past k-/s- and ker- became obsolete and were replaced by tar- which developed from the perfective aspect into a common past tense.
 It eventually became ta-, the modern past tense.

 Particles

 The new case particle de was developed from ni te.

 The conjectured suffix -mu underwent a number of phonological changes: mu > m > N > ũ.
-Combining with the vowel from the irrealis base to which it attached, it then became a long vowel, sometimes with -y- preceding it.
+Combining with the vowel from the irrealis base to which it attached, it then became a long vowel, sometimes with -y- preceding it, forming the basis of the -ō/-yō volitional form.